Are you ready for clear skin?

 For most people, the root cause of acne is an inherited skin disorder called retention hyperkeratosis.
 The pores of an acne-prone person shed up to five layers of skin cells per day, while a healthy pore only sheds one layer per day.
 When skin cells are shed faster than the body can handle, it causes congestion under the skin.
 This congestion is also known as non-inflamed acne.
 If bacteria is also present on the skin, you will get inflamed acne (pustules, pimples, and cysts).
 Bacteria feed on oil and dead skin cells.
 Most clients have a combination of inflamed and non-inflamed acne.

-We offer a personalized approach to clearing acne.
+I offer a personalized approach to clearing acne.
 You are unique, and so is your skin, which is why we work closely with you to ensure your skin stays healthy as it adapts to products and treatments.

 A few things to keep in mind when we’re on the path to clearing your skin: